DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

     ``RTE_PCI_DRV_NEED_IOVA_AS_VA`` flag is used to dictate that this PCI driver can only work in RTE_IOVA_VA mode.

+    When the KNI kernel module is detected, RTE_IOVA_PA mode is preferred as a performance penalty is expected in RTE_IOVA_VA mode.

 IOVA Mode Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~